 Local Controller Nicholas Woodley said, "Pack what you need, tell your neighbours and go.
 There is no need for panic - but there is every reason to move now, while the roads are clear and conditions manageable."

-Residents across the district who live near steep cliffs or escarpments are also being asked to consider relocating to a less risky location if needed.
+Residents across the district who live near cliffs or escarpments are also being asked to consider relocating to a less risky location if needed.

 An Emergency Evacuation Centre has opened at the Whakatāne War Memorial Hall.